Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-A Uighur soldier who came to Taiwan with the Kuomintang army, but was never able to return home.
+A Uighur soldier who came to Taiwan with the KMT army, but was never able to return home.

 画像